 a homology model was prepared followed by molecular docking, and enzymatic assay experiments

-the transformation of 4-dione into testosterone in the presence of varying concentrations of a substrate,
+transformation of 4-dione into testosterone in the presence of varying concentrations of a substrate, a

-a cofactor or an inhibitor.
-Molecular modeling experiments and enzymatic assays with these
+cofactor or an inhibitor.
+Molecular modeling experiments and enzymatic assays with these cells suggest

-cells suggest a competitive action of RM-532-105 with the cofactor and a non-competitive action
+a competitive action of RM-532-105 with the cofactor and a non-competitive action with the